By:cpmodem

 Fit is snug, but adequate in either top fairing piece.
 I installed this one in the right fairing.
 There are several other locations that are also suitable, depending on your particular needs.

-There are several options for locations to tap for oil pressure.
-In this case, the rear cylinder cam tensioner bolt provided a handy spot in an easy to get at location.
-I tapped the center of the bolt with 1/8" pipe threads and drilled the center with a 3/16" inch hole to match the 3/16" stainless steel flex hose I was using for the oil line to the gauge.
-The bolt is easily removed from the engine so it can be drilled and tapped easily and safely.
+There are several options for different locations to tap for monitoring oil pressure.
+In this case, the rear cylinder cam tensioner bolt (red arrow) provided a handy spot in an easy to get at location.

 The AN-3 to 1/8" pipe fitting was installed using petroleum resistant teflon sealing tape (the yellow stuff)